nivertech/atsd-use-cases/hawaii gas prices.md

 ![Figure 5](Figure5.png)

 The dataset can be sorted by location and/or fuel type, and the user can easily toggle through comparing different scenarios.
-The next 2 figures show outputs comparing fuel types on Hilo and Diesel prices by location, respectively.
+The next 2 figures show outputs comparing fuel types at Hilo and diesel prices by location, respectively.

 ![Figure 6](Figure6.png)